Low Histamine Diet Plan

 If you have or suspect you have MCAS or Histamine Intolerance, you may want to give a low histamine diet a try.

-I’ve carefully developed this Mast Cell 360 starter low histamine diet plan list to help those with Mast Cell Activation Syndrome and Histamine Intolerance.
+We’ve carefully developed this low histamine diet plan list to help those with Mast Cell Activation Syndrome and Histamine Intolerance.

-Even though you’ll likely have to make some changes to your diet, I don’t want you to see this as an elimination diet.
+Even though you’ll likely have to make some changes to your diet, we don’t want you to see this as an elimination diet.

-It’s always better to focus on what you can have.
-You can use this list to find tasty, low histamine foods to eat in place of high histamine foods.
+It’s always better to swap things out when you can!
+And it’s better to focus on what you can have.
+You can use our list to find tasty, low histamine foods to eat in place of high histamine foods.

-With my Low Histamine Foods List, you’ll find options to replace:
+With our Low Histamine Foods List, you’ll find options to replace:

 • High histamine foods